Steve Campbell August 12, 2019

 My hope is that Congress, at some point, will remove the requirements for gasoline additives, especially for the corn-based bio-fuel ethanol.

 This is long overdue and Singer lists some very good reasons to remove that mandatory blending.
-In researching an article years ago, this reporter stumbled over a shattering revelation that make the use of ethanol seem completely unacceptable.
+In researching an article years ago, this reporter stumbled over a shattering revelation that makes the use of ethanol seem completely unacceptable.
 The question was posed, “Just how much food value are we burning up for the sake of this federally-imposed silliness?”

 The answer was found in a paper by D.K.
 Albino, published by the New England Complex Systems Institute